johnfire/reprepro-bundle-tools/docs/Setup_Your_Own_reprepro-management_Project_Tutorial.md

     0ad     | 0.0.22-4 | target:mybionic | amd64 | universe/games | 0ad
     0ad     | 0.0.22-4 | target:mybionic | i386  | universe/games | 0ad

-You can see that the packages are now available in *target:mybionic* which is our productive suite.
+You can see that the packages are now available in *target:mybionic* which is our production suite.
-**Gratulation** if you got similar results!
+**Congratulations** if you got similar results!

 *Note:* all the above steps, beginning with the "minimal setup" to these "first steps" were successfully tested with a fresh docker container that was just started with